eSports booming: Training with a professional coach | NDR.de – News

 by Kai Peuckert

 A small room with gymnastic mats on the floor, a wall bars hanging on one side.
 Some things here are more reminiscent of a yoga studio than a room at the State Center for eSports (LEZ) in Kiel.
-Most of the students from the Regional Vocational Training Center for Business (RBZ) also look surprised when Sebastian Bauersachs starts his training session with a workout.
+Most of the students from the Regional Vocational Center for Business (RBZ) also look surprised when Sebastian Bauersachs starts his training session with a workout.

 When playing computer games, it’s mainly the neck, forearms and torso that are stressed, explains professional trainer Bauersachs, emphasizing that eSports doesn’t mean sitting in front of the PC or console all day and playing – possibly with chips and Coke on the couch.
 He takes a holistic approach with his training.
 “We start with sports, because sports benefit the mind just as much as the body.
 Only then do we start into the actual game, because performance automatically increases if we’ve done a warm-up session in sports beforehand,” says Bauersachs.